Houghton and Sunderland South

 Houghton and Sunderland South (/'hoːtən/) is a constituency in Tyne and Wear represented in the House of Commons of the Parliament of the United Kingdom.
-Since its creation in 2010, the seat has been represented by Bridget Phillipson of the Labour Party, who currently serves as Secretary of State for Education under the government of Keir Starmer.
+Since its creation in 2010, the seat has been represented by Bridget Phillipson of the Labour Party, who currently serves as Minister for Women and Equalities and Chair of the Labour Party in the government of Andy Burnham.

 In the 2010 and 2015 general elections, it was the first constituency to declare its result, continuing the record of its predecessor seat, Sunderland South, in the four general elections from 1992 to 2005.
 However, in the 2017 and 2019 general elections, it was beaten by Newcastle upon Tyne Central.
 It regained the position as first constituency to declare in the 2024 election, while Newcastle ruled itself out of being the first prior to the polling date for various reasons.

 Constituency profile

-Houghton and Sunderland South is a medium density inland area, partly situated on the south banks of the River Wear, which is mostly populated by people of working age, and a minority of the population living in rural villages.
-The majority of the population historically relied on coal mining, steelworks and shipbuilding from the mid-nineteenth to mid-twentieth centuries on Wearside, with Tyne and Wear at the forefront of some of the earliest Labour Party activity, and several of its earliest Members of Parliament.
+The Houghton and Sunderland South constituency is located in Tyne and Wear and was historically in County Durham.
+It covers the southwestern suburbs of the city of Sunderland (South Hylton, Pennywell, Farringdon and New Silksworth) and the towns of Houghton-le-Spring and Hetton-le-Hole to the city's southwest.
+The Sunderland suburbs were developed after World War II as social housing estates to house industrial workers and have high levels of deprivation; most of this area falls within the top 10% most-deprived parts of England.
+Houghton-le-Spring and Hetton-le-Hole were traditionally coal mining towns and also have low levels of wealth.
+The average house price across the constituency is less than half the national average.

+Residents of the constituency generally have low levels of education and are more religious than the rest of the country.
+Household income is low and a high proportion of residents work in the construction and manufacturing industries.
+White people made up 97% of the population at the 2021 census.
+At the local council, most of the constituency is represented by the Labour Party, although some Conservative and Liberal Democrat councillors were elected in the Sunderland suburbs.
+Voters in the constituency strongly supported leaving the European Union in the 2016 referendum; an estimated 64% voted in favour of Brexit compared to the nationwide figure of 52%.